 costs £18 for this large 200ml squeezy tube which is also very

-purse-friendly, particulary if you use it as a face cream/ treatment
+purse-friendly, particularly if you use it as a face cream/ treatment

 Vichy Thermal Spa Water (spray)

 This is Vichy’s signature mineral-enriched water simply in a sprayable form.
 It’s a really clean and active spray that can be used all over the face and body and again, it’s a product I use in my pro makeup kit and I love this little portable 50ml size.

 Now this is a budget skincare brand which I have fondness for, which isn’t that well known as can only be purchased online as far as I know.
 It’s not up there in terms of anti-ageing or active-ness with my Sunday Riley oils but if you are on a tight budget and don’t want to splurge £60 on a face oil (sorry husband – I told you not to nosey about on my blog anyways) then this one comes in at just £5 for a 30ml bottle which is very reasonable.
 It’s more for basic hydration with Argan Oil, Sweet Almond Oil & Vitamin E so is perfect if you want to dip your toe in the face oil market (very slowly), just want something to hydrate or have a younger skin (25 years and under).
 I am also a bug fan of their Cucumber Eye Pads for travel, lazy days, hangovers and anything in between.